The Detroit Zoological Society helps save wildlife locally, nationally and internationally through a comprehensive program that includes:

 Red Panda/Snow Leopard

-The Detroit Zoological Society collaborates with the Xinjiang Institute of Ecology and Geography, the Kunming Institute of Zoology, and the China Exploration & Research Society to study and conserve red pandas, snow leopards and other alpine fauna in China and Nepal.
+The Detroit Zoological Society collaborates with the Xinjiang Institute of Ecology and Geography, the Kunming Institute of Zoology, the China Exploration & Research Society and the Jane Goodall Institute Nepal to study and conserve red pandas, snow leopards and other alpine fauna in China and Nepal.
 This work uses trail cameras triggered by motion and heat to take pictures of animals and remotely monitor populations of red pandas as well as snow leopards and their prey.
 Herders are also interviewed to learn more about human-wildlife conflict from snow leopard predation of livestock and to find ways to reduce this conflict.

 Snow Leopard Trust